fakerincs/Iakapro/README.md

 5. paste into import field, press import, then you can select the playlist by pressing the p button top left, you can also rename/delete it

-You cannot sync playlists changes across devices unless you own the github and change the default playlist.
+You cannot sync playlists changes across devices unless you own the github and change the default playlist then pull(c).